kamistaron/esercizio_ICE/README.md

 #                      #   Example Response   #                          #
 ##########################################################################

-A JSON file that looks like this:
+A JSON that looks like this:

 {
   "original": "hello",